Why: Photographing the Ethiopian Wolf from an Artistic Perspective

-As described in this article, the Ethiopian wolf, also called the Abyssinian wolf, is the dream of many wildlife photographers.
-Indeed, it is very difficult to find and observe.
-But photographing it artistically is an additional challenge.
-That's what we did.
+As described in this article, the Ethiopian wolf, also called the Abyssinian wolf, is a precious dream of many wildlife photographers.
+Indeed, it is very difficult to observe in its natural habitat.
+Moreover, photographing it artistically is an additional challenge.
+This is the challenge that we took on.

 An Endangered Species

-The Ethiopian wolf is the rarest canine in the world.
-Its total population is estimated between 400 and 450 individuals.
+The Ethiopian Wolf is the rarest canine in the world.
+Its total population is estimated to be between 400 and 450 individuals.
 The best place to observe and photograph it is certainly the Bale plateau in southern Ethiopia.
-A good guide is necessary because the territory of each family is immense.
-Without a good knowledge of the terrain, it is almost impossible to find them.
+Having a knowledgeable guide is essential due to the immense territory that each family claims as their own.
+Without a solid knowledge of the terrain, it is almost impossible to find them.

-Despite everything, the landscapes of the Balé plateau are desert because the altitude is more than 4000 meters (13,100 feet).
-The cold and wind prevents large trees and vegetation from growing.
-With a pair of binoculars, it is easy to spot a wolf or a family in the distance to then photograph them.
+Despite everything, the landscapes of the Balé plateau lie in a desert region because the altitude is more than 4000 meters (13,100 feet).
+The cold and wind prevent large trees and vegetation from growing.
+With a pair of binoculars, it is easy to spot a loner or a family in the distance, which can then be photographed.

-In the Simien Mountains, the observation area is even smaller because the wolves are expelled from their natural territory by farmers who gain ground on the natural grasslands.
+In the Simien Mountains, the observation area is even smaller because the wolves are expelled from their natural territory by farmers who claim land which was once natural grasslands.

 Indeed, most photographers were happy to observe and photograph this rare animal.
-Creating photos was already an achievement because the living conditions are difficult on the set.
+Due to the difficult weather conditions, simply creating photos was an achievement, much less accomplishing our artistic goals.

-As far as we are concerned, we decided to be different.
+As far as we are concerned, we chose to be different.
 Our goal was to create artistic photos to showcase this beautiful animal.
-But we wanted to do it in our style of shades of blacks and whites with an ethereal and very dreamlike approach.
-This is totally the opposite of the images we analyzed.
-All showed color photos to highlight the beauty of the coat or the color variations of the animal.
+However, we wanted to accomplish this goal in our style, which is shades of blacks and whites from an ethereal, dreamy approach.
+This is completely opposite of the images we analyzed, which used color to highlight the beauty of the coat or the color variations of the animal.
 We recognize that the mix of red and white is beautiful.

-But why go and reproduce what has already been done?
-As always, we wanted to be different and take on that difference.
+But why would one want to spend time reproducing that which has already been accomplished?
+As always, we wanted to be different by taking on a challenge.

 Black and White is a Perfect Technique for the Ethiopian Wolf

 As we have described in this article, black and white is a creative technique.
-It is therefore perfectly adapted to our project concerning the wolves of Ethiopia.
+Therefore, it is perfectly adapted to our project concerning the wolves of Ethiopia.

-Just like our gelada collection, we wanted to create a timeless series.
-They are difficult to locate in time.
-In addition, these black and white photos do not obey any fad.
+Just like our gelada collection, we wanted to create a timeless series, which cannot be attributed to a specific era.
+In addition, these black and white photos do not follow any current trends.
 We think this is an important asset for artistic photographs.

-Black and white is synonymous with beauty, aesthetics.
-The pelts of the wolves of Ethiopia are sublimated by the contrasts of lights and reflections.
+Black and white is synonymous with aesthetics.
+The pelts of the wolves of Ethiopia are sublimated by the contrasts of lights and their reflections.

 We think we have succeeded.
-Wolves are well developed and arouse interest.
-This endangered species deserves attention.
-We hope that these few photos will inspire people to invest in their preservation and preservation of their environment.
+Wolves are highly popular and arouse interest, especially since they are an endangered species.
+We hope that these few photos will inspire people to invest in the preservation of the Ethiopian wolves’ environment.